srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), therefore, the numbering of chapters sets off where the Style Guide ends.
-Make sure to familiarize yourself with it before proceeding to the rest of the doc, since it is the basis of our team’s code style.
+Make sure to familiarize yourself with it before proceeding to the rest of the doc, since it is the basis of our team's code style.
 - Another important source is
   [The Pragmatic Programmer](https://drive.google.com/file/d/1g0vjtaBVq0dt32thNprBRJpeHJsJSe-Z/view?usp=sharing)
   by David Thomas and Andrew Hunt.
 While not Python-specific, it provides an